ershat/arsenal-slovenija-dev/readme.md

 ### Todo

 * Sluggable not updating the slug on the update event
-* Create a form for deleting the page (soft delete)
 * Add a text editor for content (tinyMCE, ckEditor)

 ### Features